suffisme/HF22-Events/CONTRIBUTING.md

   ![image](https://user-images.githubusercontent.com/77119237/194703472-baa8adf1-a581-42c5-8501-9b67ba461995.png)

-<li>Ensure the there is no merge conflicts and all checks have been passed</li>
+<li>Ensure that there is no merge conflicts and all checks have been passed</li>
 <li>Give a proper title and explain what you did in description</li>

 </ol>